Greater-Nashville-Regional-Council/GNRC-Data-Integration/README.md

 Contains: The data that is pulled and ready to be run through calculations stored as feather files to optimize space.

 #### **Outputs** (Not Pushed)
-Contains: Formatted data that is ready to be pulled into other projects/repositories for filtering and analysis.
+Contains: Formatted data that is ready to be pulled into other projects/repositories for filtering and analysis also as feather files to optimize space.
+In addition to single files that make sense to separate for easy use, one large database is created tracking years and sources for queries.

 *The "data" and "outputs" folders can be empty if storage space is needed, and then duplicated with the notebook files at anytime.*